brains93/MALfunction/index.md

 - **Day 2-5:** Hackathon continues
 - **Day 6:** Sample submission, malware detonation, scoring & afterparty (online and in person with drinks)

+### Prizes

+There will be a top prize for the highest scoring software and everyone who submits a working sample will be entered into a raffle to also win a prize
 ### Sign up
 [Sign up here](https://forms.gle/t6Y4w9KnRxBZrWyp9)